 Quite a few beliefs are floating around in the market.

 - Every 2 years, you must switch and join another company.

 - Moving to another company is the only way to earn a higher package.

 You can get a maximum of 30% hike when you move to another organization

-Staying in the same company but learning new things can also fetch you a massive hike.
+Staying in the same company, but learning new things can also fetch you a massive hike.
 All you need is high skills.
 If you have them, the right company will pay you.

 If you are among the top cream of employees in your area of expertise, you can even demand 10x of your current salary.
-But to reach that level of skill, you must put in the effort every single day of your work life, which most people won’t.
+But to reach that level of skill, you must put in the effort every single day of your working life, which most people won’t.